About the Course

 “I know my game is in great shape when I play well around Seapoint”

-Measuring 7150 yards from the championship tee’s and with a standard scratch of 75 Seapoint can be made a challenging test for even the best of golfers.
-However, with three to five tee boxes on every hole (including a set dedicated to winter golf only) the course can be set up to ensure all standards of golfers can enjoy their round while being tested at least a little.
+Measuring 7,150 yards from its championship tees, Seapoint can be made a challenging test for even the best of golfers.
+However, with three to five tee boxes on every hole (including a set dedicated to winter golf only) the course is a fair test to ensure golfers of all standards can enjoy their round.

 “Seapoint is a mesmerising and much under rated par-72 featuring half a dozen strong par fours of more than 400 yards and a quartet of tantalising par-threes leaving you to make up your score on the par fives, two of which are amongst the toughest holes on the course.”